-I am Bedse Caves – one of the three important Buddhist caves located in the Maval taluka, Pune District, Maharashtra – but I am also one of the lesser known of the three and not too frequently visited by tourists.
-That means I will allow you to spend some time all alone by yourself amidst the century old Buddhist viharas, stupas and sculptures and can still feel those ancient times standing under my roof.
+Bedse Caves are one of the three important Buddhist caves located in the Maval taluka, Pune District, Maharashtra.
+Bedse Caves are ancient Buddhist heritage but is one of the lesser-known of the three and not too frequently visited by tourists.
+That means Bedse Caves in Pune will allow you to spend some time all alone by yourself amidst the century-old Buddhist viharas, stupas, and sculptures and can still feel those ancient times standing under the roof.

-As both my caves face east the best time to visit me is during the morning when sunlight enters deep inside me and will allow you a chance to better see interior carvings and sculptors of Bedse Caves.
+As both the Bedse Caves near Pune face east the best time to visit is during the morning when sunlight enters deep inside the caves and will allow tourists a chance to better see interior carvings and sculptors of Bedse Caves.

 Best Time to Visit Bedse Caves

-I can be reached easily by climbing the steps leading to the caves and as I am least crowded all around the year any time of the year is a good time to visit me.
-But during the monsoon when the surrounding hills fill with lush greenery and small waterfalls are created all around, Bedse Caves look stunning and you will love to see me during that time of the year.
+During the monsoon when the surrounding hills filled with lush greenery and small waterfalls are created all around, Bedse Caves look stunning and you will love to explore the caves during that time of the year.

 Bedse Caves is also located close to the four famous forts – Lohagad, Visapur, Tung, and Tikona adjoining the Pawana Dam and is a site of immense historical importance and stunning natural beauty that you will certainly like to visit again.